compling-wat/ura-practice/README.md

+**We are not taking non-UW interns right now.
+We will update this page if the circumstance changes.**

 # CompLING Lab Internship Practice
 This repository contains a set of tasks to help you practice your coding skills.
 Each task is designed to help you get started with one specific research project with [Freda](https://cs.uwaterloo.ca/~fhs/) and the CompLING Lab.